rust-lang/rust/Contributing.md

 into the required width.
 How to handle this is up to the caller.
 Often the caller just gives up, ultimately relying on the missed spans system to paste in the un-formatted source.
-A better solution (although not performed in many places) is for the caller to shuffle around some of it's other items to make more width, then call the function again with more space.
+A better solution (although not performed in many places) is for the caller to shuffle around some of its other items to make more width, then call the function again with more space.

 Since it is common for callers to bail out when a callee fails, we often use a